Sykorajakku/solid-calendar/README.md

 Important point is that if calendar design and functionality is not strictly defined, we should based our implementation choices on initial requirement to have good UX.
 From scratch implementation that fulfils UX requirement would require a lot of time, including analysis of correct design and converting that design into implementation.
 Creating tool such as calendar should not be done entirely from sratch as there must exist already fine solutions.
 Thus from software engineering point of view (not reinventing the wheel), it would make more sense to re-use feature rich implementation of the existing calendar UIs.
 In analysis part there should be some comparison of available libraries, still considering own solution as there is an option to implement only limited subset of calendar features, but final result of such implementation is not astonishing for an user.
 In case of reusing some existing implementation, calendar functionality will have functionality based on offered UI components.

-*{Currently [FullCalendar](https://fullcalendar.io) looks like a good fit.
-I want to use TS and React and it fulfils all requirements, using MIT or GPLv3 license.}*
+*Currently [FullCalendar](https://fullcalendar.io) looks like a good fit.
+I want to use TS and React and it fulfils all requirements, using MIT or GPLv3 license.*

 Important parts while selecting existing calendar UI solution:
 - tech stack - React / TS preferred